 The issue with same-sex marriage is that Allah has ordained that marriage as something that occurs between a man and a woman or women.
 When Eve was created, she was already Adam’s wife.
 Thus if anyone believes that the divine marriage design matrix as fashioned by Allah, is not the proper way, the best way, the ordained way, and the way that is best for human beings living on the planet earth that Allah has created, then they are saying that Allah’s plan and design for men and women is faulty, that it is flawed, and no matter how you slice it, that is disbelief.

-Regardless how any one of us feels personally about a gay or lesbian that we my know, or a family member; it is still against God’s divine law and an abomination, no matter how nice they are, how well they dress, and how helpful they are in other areas.
+Regardless how any one of us feels personally about a gay or lesbian that we my know, or a family member; it is still in my view, against God’s divine law and an abomination, no matter how nice they are, how well they dress, and how helpful they are in other areas.
 We are not responsible for their homosexuality and lesbianism; however, we are responsible for what we believe about homosexuality, lesbianism and gay marriage.
 Especially after our scriptures and sacred religious cannons are clear on the issue.
 We as Muslim Americans are obligated by God to hold fast to our beliefs, and not give in to modern trends where there is no moral right or moral wrong; where everything is neutral for that is the worship of hawaa [whim].

 Time magazine has on its cover, a picture of two men kissing each other and a picture of two women kissing one another cover under the caption: “Gay marriage already won”.
 So for anyone who is still under the delusion that Iblis is not directly engaged in spiritual warfare and that this is not a battle for the souls of people, then wake up, and think again ; “And on them did Satan prove true his idea, and they followed him, all but a party that believed”.
 [34:20].